 Inclusions: 6-hour guided tour, visit Avenue de Champagne, workshop on Champagne, tastings, visit to a family winery, and lunch.

-Private full-day tour tour with lunch
+Private full-day tour with lunch

 From: Reims, private (max 2ppl)